Festival of Tabernacles 2018

 Cumbria tourist board

 The nearest hotel to Stricklandgate House is the Premier Inn Kendal Central.
-It is a few minutes walk away from the hall.
+It is a few minutes walk away from the meeting hall.